An Experiment in ATOMIC STRUCTURE verifying Einstein's theory of mass and energy.

 Repeating

-the famous Cockcroft and Walton, 1932 transmutation experiment using artificially produced projectiles. (i.e. atom smashing)
+the famous Cockcroft and Walton, 1932 transmutation experiment with guidance from Lord Rutherford's, using artificially produced projectiles. (i.e. a atom smashing)

-My Senior under graduate science project could I
+For my Senior under graduate science project, could I

-with a limited resources, a modest budget and with a senior level education in university.
+with a limited resources, a modest budget and with a only senior level education in university with no graduate school,

 by Jim Morris 1954